julien3641/AirBnB_clone/README.md

 | [Amenity](https://github.com/elodieriou/AirBnB_clone/blob/main/models/amenity.py) |name                                     | This class retrieve information about the future amenity  |

 ## [Filestorage](https://github.com/elodieriou/AirBnB_clone/blob/main/models/engine/file_storage.py)

 This file is composed of methods that are used by the console :
-* The __all method__ display the dictionary view of objects.
+* The `all method` display the dictionary view of objects.

-* The __new method__ sets a new instance with the class name and a new id for the object.
+* The `new method` sets a new instance with the class name and a new id for the object.

-* The __save method__ serialize the object in dictionary format to the JSON file.
+* The `save method` serialize the object in dictionary format to the JSON file.

-* The __reload method__ deserialize the JSON file to object.
-In other words, bring the data in the file.json and change it to object.
+* The `reload method` deserialize the JSON file to object.
+In other words, bring the data in the `file.json` and change it to object.

 ## [Console](https://github.com/elodieriou/AirBnB_clone/blob/main/console.py)

 The HBNBCommand class is created to implement the prompt.
-The option "do" at the beginning of the method define the action.
-So do_quit defined the command to quit the prompt, the EOF do the same with the signal.
+The option `do` at the beginning of the method define the action.
+So `do_quit` defined the command to quit the prompt, the `EOF` command does the same with the signal.

-* The __command do_create__ is to create a new instance and tell the user if there is a missing argument or if the class called doesn't exist.
+* The `command do_create` is to create a new instance and tell the user if there is a missing argument or if the class called doesn't exist.
 If the argument are passed on the good way, the instance is created and saved.
 ```commandline
 Usage: create <class name> OR <class name>.create()
 ```
-* The __command do_show__ is to show a string representation of an instance.
+* The `command do_show` is to show a string representation of an instance.
 This mean that when you type : "show User id" on the good way it will display the information of this user.
 If a argument is missing it will display an error message.
 ```commandline
 Usage: show <class name> <id> OR <class name>.show(<id>)
 ```
-* The __command do_destroy__ works on the same way as "show" but the objective is to remove an instance.
+* The `command do_destroy` works on the same way as "show" but the objective is to remove an instance.
 ```commandline
 Usage: destroy <class name> OR <class name>.destroy(<id>)
 ```
-* The __command do_all__ displays in the prompt the string representation of all the instance saved.
+* The `command do_all` displays in the prompt the string representation of all the instance saved.
 ```commandline
 Usage: all OR all <class name> OR <class name>.all()
 ```
-* The __command do_update__ is useful to update an instance.
+* The `command do_update` is useful to update an instance.
 If the instance already exist, it updates the instance and the datetime.
 If the instance doesn't exist, it creates it.
 ```commandline
 Usage: update <class name> <id> <attribute name> "<attribute value>"
 Usage: <class name>.update(<id>, <attribute name>, <attribute value>)
 ```
-* The __command do_count__ counts the number of instance for each classes.
+* The `command do_count` counts the number of instance for each class.
 ```commandline
 Usage: count <class name> OR <class name>.count()
 ```
-* The __method default__ is called when the command is not recognized.
+* The `method default` is called when the command is not recognized.
 If the input line cannot be overrided, an error message is printed and returns.
 ```commandline
 $ input
 (hbnb) User.count()